ozone2021/ozone/README.md

 provides a way of providing one click installations that take care of your infrastructure dependencies for when you're building locally, for example on kubernetes.

-It comes with a built-in caching mechanism that has almost instanteous cache hits.
+It comes with a built-in caching mechanism that has almost instantaneous cache hits.
 Many other frameworks such as skaffold rely on the caching mechanism of whichever container builder you're using, which is often slow, because for eg docker relies on the entire build context being copied to the docker daemon.
 If your root project folder is large, you're multiplying that by the number of services and then having to hold that in memory, just to go through the docker build cache and be told